krathalan/krack/README.md

 2. No support for non-zstd compressed packages.
 3. No option to not use GPG package signing.

+### Project update goals
+1. Change krack-build to run on a systemd @.service/timer

 ## Installation
 Install `krack` from the AUR: https://aur.archlinux.org/packages/krack/